rubygems/guides/setting-up-webauthn-mfa.md

 1. Login to rubygems.org using your existing account and go to the [edit settings](https://rubygems.org/settings/edit) page.
-2. In the "Multifactor Authentication" section you will see two options:
+2. In the "Multi-factor Authentication" section you will see two options:
 "Authentication App" and "Security Device".
 Under "Security Device" you will see a field for "Nickname".
   ![Nickname for security device on the edit settings page](/images/enabling_webauthn_nickname.png){:class="t-img"}